Wayne Kemp

-Wayne Kemp (June 1, 1940 – March 9, 2015) was an American country music singer-songwriter.
-He recorded between 1964 and 1986 for JAB Records, Decca, MCA, United Artists, Mercury and Door Knob Records, and charted twenty-four singles on the Hot Country Songs charts.
-His highest-peaking single was "Honky Tonk Wine", which peaked at No. 17 in 1973.
+Wayne Kemp (June 1, 1940 – March 9, 2015) was an American country music singer and songwriter.
+He recorded between 1964 and 1986 for JAB Records, Decca, MCA, United Artists, Mercury and Door Knob Records, and had twenty-four charting singles on the Hot Country Songs charts.
+His highest-charting single was "Honky Tonk Wine", which peaked at No. 17 in 1973.
 The song is included on his second studio album, Kentucky Sunshine, which reached No. 25 on Top Country Albums.

 Kemp was born, one of nine children, to a musical family in Greenwood, Arkansas.
-His parents played several instruments and encouraged their children to sing and harmonize together.
-When Wayne was six, the family moved to Muldrow, Oklahoma, and soon he was performing in church and at local events.
-By the age of 16, he was writing songs and playing guitar professionally with Tulsa country star Benny Ketchum.
+His parents played multiple instruments, and encouraged their children to pursue music.
+When Kemp was six, the family moved to Muldrow, Oklahoma, and he performed in church and at local events.
+By the age of 16, he was writing songs and playing guitar professionally with Tulsa country musician Benny Ketchum.

-Kemp's first break came in 1965, when a friend passed his demo tape to George Jones.
-The singer liked the guitar playing and two of Kemp's songs, "Love Bug" and "I Made Her That Way", and recorded them.
-Soon, Kemp found himself in Nashville, recording with Jones and making his own solo record.
+In 1965, a friend had shown Kemp's songs to George Jones.
+Jones recorded two of Kemp's songs, "Love Bug" and "I Made Her That Way."
+Soon, Kemp recorded with Jones and his backing band.

-But just as his star was on the rise, tragedy struck.
-En route to a gig, a drunk driver crashed into the car that was carrying Kemp and his band.
-The car burst into flames.
-Two of Kemp's band-mates were killed, and Wayne suffered third degree burns on his face, hands and legs.
-Wayne's doctors told him he would never again be able to play guitar.